 Mark Hodgson (Bass) – Professor for Jazz at Birmingham Conservatoire

-Martin France (Drums) – Professor for Jazz at Royal Academy of Music, London
+Martin France (Drums) – Professor for Jazz at Royal Academy of Music

-Alan Barnes (Sax) – Highly regarded Tutor and multi-award winning international Jazz Musician
+Alan Barnes (Sax) – Multi-award winning international Jazz Musician

 Matt Sulzmann (Sax) – Innovative Jazz Musician, popular with young Students